zhiyzuo/indigo/about.md

 ---
 ### Papers

+#### 2018
+__Zuo, Z.__, & Zhao, K. (2018).
+The more multidisciplinary the better? – The prevalence and interdisciplinarity of research collaborations in multidisciplinary institutions.
+Journal of Informetrics, 12(3), 736–756. https://doi.org/10.1016/J.JOI.2018.06.006

+__Zuo, Z.__, & Zhao, K. (2018).
+A Graphical Model for Topical Impact over Time.
+In Proceedings of the 18th ACM/IEEE on Joint Conference on Digital Libraries (pp. 405-406).
+ACM.

 #### 2017
 __Zuo, Z.__, Zhao, K., & Eichmann, D. (2017).
 The State and Evolution of U.S. iSchools -- from Talent Acquisitions to Research Outcome.
 Journal of the Association for Information Science and Technology, 68(5), 1266–1277. https://doi.org/10.1002/asi.23751